waveform80/picamera/docs/recipes2.rst

         connection.close()
         client_socket.close()

-    print('Sent %d images in %.2f seconds at %.2ffps' % (
+    print('Sent %d images in %d seconds at %.2ffps' % (
         count, finish-start, count / (finish-start)))

-The author's tests with the script above haven't yielded substantial improvements over the former script using :meth:`~picamera.PiCamera.capture_continuous`, but the reason for this is not currently clear.
-Suggestions for further improvements are welcomed!
+On the same firmware, the above script achieves about 15fps.
+It is possible the new high framerate modes may achieve more (the fact that 15fps is half of the specified 30fps framerate suggests some stall on every other frame).

 .. versionadded:: 0.5